 Direct cremation in Colorado can be arranged for $795.

-This discrepancy can be attributed to factors such as increased competition, higher population density, and greater availability of cremation facilities.
+This discrepancy can be attributed to increased competition, higher population density, and greater availability of cremation facilities.

 2. Cremation Memorial Service – a cremation memorial typically refers to the cremation taking place prior to a memorial service being held.
 The memorial service can be held at the funeral home, chapel, church, place of worship, or at any chosen location.
 Some families today choose to hold memorial services at community venues.